Skip to main content

 Training

 The Procurement Guidance Webinar Training series is designed to provide valuable procurement information for SFAs and local educational agencies (LEA), (FSMCs, meal vendors, and industry partners.
-The CDE strongly recommends SFAs and LEAs considering or soliciting food service contracts watch this entire Webinar series.
+The California Department of Education (CDE) strongly recommends SFAs and LEAs considering or soliciting food service contracts watch this entire Webinar series.

 Part 1 - Introduction to Procurement